sprusaka/learning-bioinfo/chap_01_dna/README.md

 ## Things learnt
-* Writing a simple unit test for the `count()` function which is placed in the source code.
+* Wrote a simple unit test for the `count()` function which is placed in the source code.
-* Using `argparse` module to define and validate arguments and to generate documentation.
+* Used `argparse` module to define and validate arguments and to generate documentation.
-* Using a file as an input.
+* Used a file as an input.

-**To do:**

-* Create a complete set of tests for `dna.py` in a separate directory.
-* Create a `Makefile` to run all the tests.